Calendar - Shelburne News

 Burlington City Arts

 • Through Oct.
-7: “Traverse” exhibition by multi-disciplinary artist Crystal Wagner who transforms organic and biomorphic designs into two- and three-dimensional expansive colorful prints, sculptures, and sprawling textured installations.
-Her installation in BCA’s first-floor gallery from floor to ceiling extends outside across the exterior façade.
+7: In “Traverse,” multi-disciplinary artist Crystal Wagner transforms organic and biomorphic designs into two- and three-dimensional expansive colorful prints, sculptures, and sprawling textured installations.
+Her immense installation in BCA’s first-floor gallery from floor to ceiling, emerges outside across the exterior façade.
 Artist talk on Oct.
 2 at 6 p.m.
 Free.

 • Through Oct.
-7: Contemporary photography by Penn Chan and Vanessa Kotovich, who explore competing and opposite themes of growth and decay; myth and reality; the beautiful and grotesque.
-Chan’s collection is titled “Second Growth” and Kotovich’s is “Natura.”
+7: “Visual Analogies” offers contemporary photography by Penn Chan and Vanessa Kotovich who explore competing and opposite themes of growth and decay; myth and reality; the beautiful and grotesque.
 135 Church St. 865-7166. burlingtoncityarts.org.

-Tonight’s opening reception, 5-7 p.m. at the McCarthy Art Gallery, kicks off the month-long exhibition, “Maize Meditation,” in which Amanda Turner Pohan transforms the gallery into a library of archival materials documenting corn cultivation from the Abenaki Nation of Vermont to the rise of American agricultural biotech corporations.
-A talk with the artist is at 4 p.m. in 101 Cheray Science Hall.
-The project includes a special performance at the McCarthy Arts Center on Sept.
-22 at 5 p.m. featuring corn-based foods and a walk to the campus cornfield at 4:30 p.m.
-Pictured above is Calais Flint Corn grown by Chief Shirly Hook of the Koasek Traditional Band of the Koas Abenaki Nation at the Abenaki Tribal Gardens in West Braintree, Vt.; drawing of Koas Corn by Amy Hook-Therrien.
+Through Oct.
+6: In “Maize Meditation,” Amanda Turner Pohan transforms the McCarthy Art Gallery into a library of archival materials documenting corn cultivation from the Abenaki Nation of Vermont to the rise of American agricultural biotech corporations.
+On Sept.
+22, the project includes a special performance at the McCarthy Arts Center at 5 p.m. featuring corn-based foods and a walk to the campus cornfield at 4:30 p.m.

 JEFFERSONVILLE